by Michael Leamons

 Several factors contributed to the unexpected turn of events at Dove Creek, but one is quite surprising---the militia were out-gunned.
 In Kansas, the Kickapoo had assisted the Union Army with some engagements against Indian tribes friendly to the Confederacy and had been equipped with Enfield rifles, while, per one of the Confederate regulars, the "...flop-eared militia, as we called them, were armed with all kinds of firearms, shotguns, squirrel rifles, muskets and pistols."

 Hamilton County experienced numerous Indian troubles during the first 16 months following the War: "...three people were killed, two wounded, and one child captured and then reclaimed.
 Four cattle and 215 horses were stolen."
 The most notorious of these incidents occurred in July, 1867 when a band of Comanches led by a red-headed, white man attacked the school at Warlene Valley on the Leon River.
 (School was held during warm weather due to the difficulty in heating the primitive schoolhouse.)
 Shot through with numerous arrows, schoolmarm Ann Whitney died as she helped her students escape.
-One of them, Olivia Barbee of Hico, who had been boarding with a nearby family so she could attend school , was captured, but slid off her captor's horse, when he was distracted, and hid in some dense underbrush.
+One of them, Olivia Barbee of Hico, who had been boarding with a nearby family so she could attend school, was captured, but when her captor was distracted, slid off his horse and hid in some dense underbrush.

 "In 1869 [when Ike Malone and John Quincy Anderson were sent to represent Hico's Mt.
 Zion congregation at the organizational meeting of the Paluxy River Baptist Association] the danger of Indian attack made it necessary for all of the messengers to keep their pistols strapped to their waists and to post a guard on their horses.
 Following the Sunday evening service the Puluxy community was raided by Indians who stole horses.
 On Monday morning the visiting messengers assembled just long enough to adjourn before rushing home to protect their own families."
 As the area became more settled, the frequency and intensity of the Indian raids diminished.
 The last raid in the Hico area occurred in 1875 when some horses were stolen at Martin's Gap.